yavuzakyuz/kindler/README.md

 <img src="https://user-images.githubusercontent.com/56271907/236621951-c02b980e-06fc-41fe-9943-9eade9208070.png"  width="300" height="300">

-kindler allows you to run a smtp agent via github actions, to monitor your repo, and send your nonpirated books, and linux iso files to your kindle automatically.
+kindler allows you to run a smtp agent via github actions to monitor your repo, and send your nonpirated books, and linux iso files to your kindle automatically.

 ## jumpstart